Skip to content

 Rollout completed

-The new accessible labelling system is completed with the Spring/Summer 2027 collection.
+The new accessible labeling system is completed with the Spring/Summer 2027 collection.

 § On the ground